pintu544/Backend/README.md

 **Features**

-- Form Popup Modal: editing profile information, adding/deleting articles with images, titles, taxt, date, link, source, image
+- Form Popup Modal: editing profile information, adding/deleting articles with images, titles, text, date, link, source, image
 - Forms are validated using javascript. card popup for each card with Delete and Like button.

 **Technologies**